-- the unpaid principal amount of any Bond whose final maturity date is on that payment date, plus - · the unpaid principal amount of any Bond upon acceleration following an event of default relating to the Bonds, plus - · any overdue payments of principal, plus - any unpaid and previously scheduled payments of principal, plus - the principal scheduled to be paid on any Bond on that payment date, but only to the extent funds are available in the collection account (including all applicable subaccounts) after payment of certain of our fees and expenses and after payment of interest as described below under "-Interest Payments."
+- the unpaid principal amount of any Bond whose final maturity date is on that payment date, plus - the unpaid principal amount of any Bond upon acceleration following an event of default relating to the Bonds, plus - any overdue payments of principal, plus - any unpaid and previously scheduled payments of principal, plus - the principal scheduled to be paid on any Bond on that payment date, but only to the extent funds are available in the collection account (including all applicable subaccounts) after payment of certain of our fees and expenses and after payment of interest as described below under "-Interest Payments."
 To the extent funds are so available, we will make scheduled payments of principal of the Bonds in the following order:

-- 1. to the holders of the [tranche A-1] Bonds, until the principal balance of that tranche has been reduced to zero, - 2. to the holders of the [tranche A-2] Bonds, until the principal balance of that tranche has been reduced to zero, - 3. to the holders of the [tranche A-3] Bonds, until the principal balance of that tranche has been reduced to zero, and - 4. to the holders of the [tranche A-4] Bonds, until the principal balance of that tranche has been reduced to zero.
+- 1. to the holders of the tranche A-1 Bonds, until the principal balance of that tranche has been reduced to zero, and - 2. to the holders of the tranche A-2 Bonds, until the principal balance of that tranche has been reduced to zero.